BitSwap-BiFi/bitswap-docs/content/architecture.md

 ## Architecture

-Basic documentation section for Bitswap, focusing on its Automated Market Maker (AMM) functionality, utilizing Uniswap-like formulas, and mentioning the integration of RGB for handling multiple assets and DLCs for swaps:
+Basic documentation section for Bitswap, focusing on its Automated Market Maker (AMM) functionality, utilizing Uniswap-like formulas, and mentioning the integration of RGB for handling multiple assets and DLCs for swaps

 # Automated Market Maker (AMM)